Gaussian Multiplier Bootstrap Procedure for the $k$th Largest Coordinate of High-Dimensional Statistics

-We consider the problem of Gaussian and bootstrap approximations for the distribution of the $\kappa$th-largest statistic in high dimensions.
-This statistic, defined as the $\kappa$th-largest component of the sum of independent random vectors, is critical in numerous high-dimensional estimation and testing problems.
-Such a problem has been studied previously for $\kappa=1$ (i.e., maxima).
-However, in many applications, a general $\kappa\geq1$ is of great interest, which is addressed in this paper.
-By invoking the iterative randomized Lindeberg method, we provide bounds for the errors in distributional approximations.
-These bounds generalize existing results and extend the applicability to a wider range of bootstrap methods.
-All these results allow the dimension $p$ of random vectors to be as large as or much larger than the sample size $n$.
-Extensive simulation results and real data analysis demonstrate the effectiveness and advantages of the Gaussian multiplier bootstrap procedure.
+{\textbf{Abstract}} ~ We consider the problem of Gaussian multiplier bootstrap procedures for the $k$th largest statistics and functions of the top $k$ order statistics, which are commonly encountered in high-dimensional statistical inference.
+Such a problem has been studied previously for $k=1$ (i.e., maxima).
+However, in many applications, a general $k$ ($k\geq 1$) is of great interest.
+We provide the upper bounds for the errors between Gaussian approximations and Gaussian multiplier approximations.
+The dimension $p$ is allowed to be larger than the sample size $n$.
+The effectiveness of the proposed methods is demonstrated via the computer numerical results and a real-world data analysis.